Held twice a year, in Spring and Fall.

 For residents of Portsmouth, Greenland & Newington - Proof of Residency Required.

 Location: Department of Public Works, 680 Peverly Hill Road, Portsmouth, NH 03801

 NO LATEX PAINT will be accepted at this collection event.
-Latex paint may be solidified with kitty litter, sawdust, speedy dry or by opening the can and allowing the paint to completely dry before it is disposed either at the Recycling Center or through regular trash pick-up.
+Latex paint may be solidified with kitty litter, sawdust, speedy dry or by opening the can and allowing the paint to completely dry before it is disposed at the Recycling Center.

 Bring your unwanted household chemicals to Portsmouth's Dept of Public Works for safe disposal including: